poupeaua/digit-learning/README.md

   In the directory networks/model: you can create a network.
   You have to name it {network_name}.txt.
-  The first line is the number of layer in the neural network (except the first one and the last one that you cannot choose).
+  The first line is the number of layer in the neural network (except the first one and the last one).
   For each layer (the number in the first line) return to a new line and write a number.
-It indicates the number of neurons in this layer.
+This indicates the number of neurons in this layer.
-  N.B: you are not obliged to create a new .txt file and use existing ones.
+  N.B: you are not obliged to create a new .txt file, you can simply use existing ones.

 2) Initialize your neural network:
   Simply run the following command in the main directory: